-Sunday was Mujahid Day in Afghanistan, a national holiday to celebrate the Afghan Mujahideen’s military victory over the Red Army, the culmination of a 10-year struggle that many believe hastened the demise of the Soviet Union.
-But Afghanistan’s victory was short lived and the country quickly descended into civil war.
+Sunday was Mujahid Day in Afghanistan, a national holiday to celebrate the Afghan Mujahedeen’s military victory over the Red Army, the culmination of a 10-year struggle that many believe hastened the demise of the Soviet Union.
+But Afghanistan’s victory was short-lived, and the country quickly descended into civil war.

 Now, more than 20 years after the Soviets withdrew, the country still is wracked by war and many former anti-Soviet fighters from the north now fight with the government against former comrades from the south and east who joined the Taliban.